duneanalytics/docs/docs/analytics_guidelines.md

 ---
 title: Web3 Analytics Guidelines
-description: End to End tutorials on how to analyze specfic protocols
+description: End to End tutorials on how to analyze specific protocols
 ---

 Analyzing protocols in web3 is both really easy and really hard.
 It's really easy because everything is transparent and standardized - a deployed contract has a set of functions and events that are pretty much immutable.
 However, it's an ever expanding data battlefield as new protocols, tokens, and wallets join the fray and add to the chaos.